reymon359/my_blog/content/blog/graphql-hello-world-server/index.md

 # GraphQL Hello World Server

-The main purpose of this server-client [Node.js](https://nodejs.org/en/) project is to help other people to **understand how GraphQL exposes the data from the Server and the Client fetches it**, therefore I have tried to make it as simple as possible.
-And by the way, in case you want to dive into the code of the project you can find it [here](https://github.com/reymon359/graphql-hello-world-server).
+The main purpose of this server-client [Node.js](https://nodejs.org/en/) project is to help other people **understand how GraphQL exposes the data from the Server and the Client fetches it**.
+I have tried to make it as simple as possible- if you want to dive into the code of the project you can find it [here](https://github.com/reymon359/graphql-hello-world-server).

-Now, going straight to the point: [GraphQL](https://graphql.org/) is a **query language for [APIs](https://en.wikipedia.org/wiki/Application_programming_interface)** developed and [open-sourced by Facebook](https://engineering.fb.com/core-data/graphql-a-data-query-language/) to speed up the request process.
+Now, straight to the point: [GraphQL](https://graphql.org/) is a **query language for [APIs](https://en.wikipedia.org/wiki/Application_programming_interface)** developed and [open-sourced by Facebook](https://engineering.fb.com/core-data/graphql-a-data-query-language/) to speed up the request process.

-While [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) has been a popular way to expose data from a server, instead of having **multiple endpoints** that return fixed data structures, GraphQL just has **a single endpoint** and it is the client's job to specify what data needs from it.
+While [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) has been a popular way to expose data from a server, instead of having **multiple endpoints** that return fixed data structures, GraphQL just has **a single endpoint** and it is the client's job to specify what data it needs from it.

 ## Table of Contents